DannyJaJr/Truckload-and-Dispatch/README.md

 # Truckload-and-Dispatch
-1. the display all the proposed loads assigned to a drivers, with the option the comment details about the trips or proposed loads and to remove them when finished
+1. the home page displays all proposed loads assigned to a driver, with the option the comment the details about the trips or proposed loads or to remove them when finished

+2. The loads show the information such as prices and related past trips

 ## An embedded screenshot of the app

 ## Explanations of the technologies used
-1. Technology used: Python, HTML, Bootstrap,  Django, NGROk fro local hosting, django-extensions for scripts
+1. Technologies used: Python, HTML, Bootstrap,  Django, NGROk for local hosting, Django-extensions for scripts.
 ## A couple paragraphs about the general approach you took
-1. Bootstrap is used to separed data rendered from the models with class container, col and row, {block content} on the base url to display many argument.
+1. Bootstrap is used to separate data rendered from the models with classes containers, cols, and rows, {block content} on the base.html to display many arguments.
-2. bootstrap file is downloaded and unziped as static style : https://mdbootstrap.com/
+2. Bootstrap file is downloaded and unzipped as static style folder: https://mdbootstrap.com/
-3. Media file is create and added to settings and configuration for static file to store image or logos for loads card : https://docs.djangoproject.com/en/3.2/howto/static-files/
+3. Media file is created and added to the settings.py and configurated as a static file to store image or logos for a loads card: https://docs.djangoproject.com/en/3.2/howto/static-files/
-4. https://ngrok.com/ for tunneling with local host to import and adding data from the dispact the trukload boad
+4. https://ngrok.com/ for tunneling with localhost to import and adding data from the dispatch to the truckload board.

 ## Installation instructions for any dependencies